spryker/docker-sdk/docs/01-quick-start-guide.md

 ## Troubleshooting

-For solutions to common issues, see [Spryker in Docker troubleshooting](https://documentation.spryker.com/docs/spryker-in-docker-troubleshooting).
+For solutions to common issues, see [Troubleshooting](09-troubleshooting.md).

 ## What documents should I use to start developing and configuring my project?